You know those times when you ask Grandma what she needs, and she says, “Oh, nothing, Honey.”

 - And get rid of that patronizing royal “We.”
-You know the one I mean: those fingers-on-the-chalkboard questions like “How are we today?”
+You know the one I mean: those fingers-on-the-chalkboard questions like “How are we doing today?”
 When someone says it to you, you bite back all those snarky comebacks, right?
 Don’t put Grandma on the receiving end of it.

 Your respectful tone will go a long way to helping her feel wanted, needed, and enjoying your companionship.